-Your participation grade will be A+, which will count for between 0% and 30% of your final grade, based on the overall quality of your participation, including your Special 301 Commentary (tentatively scheduled for Oct.
-1).
-The Commentary will be a very brief oral (~5-10 minutes) and written (<2 pages) statement of your position with respect to an aspect of the 2013 Special 301 Report of your choice.
+Your participation grade will be A+, which will count for between 0% and 30% of your final grade, based on the overall quality of your participation, including your Special 301 Commentary.
+The Commentary will be a very brief oral (~5-10 minutes) and written (<2 pages) statement of your position with respect to an aspect of the 2016 Special 301 Report of your choice.